 Rose Wilder Lane And The Discovery Of Freedom

 In 1943, a lady by the name of Rose Wilder Lane published a book called The Discovery of Freedom.
-It’s an absolutely original work of non-fiction, a salvo to human energy and the creative mind unshackled, and it influenced classic liberals and libertarians beyond number — and yet it has largely gone unacknowledged.
+It’s an absolutely original work of non-fiction, a salvo to human energy and the creative mind unshackled, and it influenced classic liberals beyond number — and yet it has largely gone unacknowledged.

 “Rose Wilder Lane sought to highlight the difference it made in America that the individual was permitted freedom from government authority.
 The Americans broke from the idea that dominated all over human history that they must depend on some overarching authority in government to grant them well being, and thus when good happens, we owe ever more to the powers that be.”

-Quoting a Canadian writer named Jeff Walker, who evidently did not care for Ayn Rand:
+Quoting a Canadian writer named Jeff Walker:

 Rose Wilder Lane was also unveiled in the 1990s as the true author of the Little House on the Prairie series, normally attributed to her mother Laura Ingalls Wilder.
 But it is for her credo Give Me Liberty and especially The Discovery of Freedom that Rose Wilder Lane must not be forgotten.
 She was a fearless and exceptional woman who took on politicians, journalists, economists (like the great Ludwig von Mises, with whom she profoundly disagreed on the subject of Democracy), heads of state, and more.